 Radiation doses are estimated based on scenarios that characterize the veteran's ECUP activities within radiation environments.
-In particular, the RDA Analyst identifies ECUP task teams and associated exposure scenarios, as described in DTRA (2020a).
+In particular, the RDA Analyst identifies ECUP task teams and associated exposure scenarios, as described in DTRA (2022).

 Radiation exposures are defined in terms of pathways of exposure each involving a source of radiation, a mechanism (pathway) for the radiation to reach the exposed individual, and, for internal dose assessment, a route of entry into the body.
-Exhaustive lists of project tasks and activities with associated radiation sources and exposure pathways are presented in DTRA (2020a) and are reproduced in the sub-sections below.
+Exhaustive lists of project tasks and activities with associated radiation sources and exposure pathways are presented in DTRA (2022).